nanome-ai/plugin-workspace-manager/README.md

 To add an account, add a line to the file with the plaintext `username`, `password`, and `is_admin`.
 The next time the plugin is run, all plaintext passwords will automatically be hashed.

-To change the password of an account, simply change the second value on a line to the desired password.A
+To change the password of an account, simply change the second value on a line to the desired password.

 | NOTE: make sure to replace the admin account or change its password! |
 | - |

+If you do not wish to use accounts, you can start the plugin with the `-d` or `--disable-accounts` flag.
+Note that when accounts are disabled, everyone connected to the plugin can see or delete everyone else's saved workspaces.

 ### License